notklaatu/git-clone-test/README.md

 # git-clone-test

-A fake repository to demonstrate that a clone has been successful
+This is a dummy repository to demonstrate that your git clone command was successful.